 In addition to the production and distribution of electricity, WHPP-40MW (TG1 & 2) also derives income from the sale of steam to TPIPL.

-WHPP-40MW (TG1&2) has been granted a promotion certificate from the BOI, which entitles it to a number of benefits including exemptions from certain taxes.
+WHPP-40MW (TG1&2) had been granted a promotion certificate from the BOI, which entitles it to a number of benefits including exemptions from certain taxes.
+At present, the corporate income tax exemption has expired.

 b) RDFPP-20MW (TG3)